 The book was actually based on a true story and there are still medicine men and traditional healers in Bali and a real magical energy that is not possible to describe in words which can only be experienced.

 Pin Me 🙂

-Canggu is another rising yoga hotspot and suits those who want to combine a yoga retreat with beach time or even surfing as many retreats offer both.
+Canggu and Ulu Watu are also rising yoga hotspots that suits those who want to combine a yoga retreat with beach time or even surfing as many Bali retreats offer both.

 Bali is also arguably the best place in the world to do yoga teacher training and many yoga centers bring in famous teachers from India and from the West so you get the best of both worlds.
 For more on Bali YTT’s (and exclusive discount codes) check out this post.

 I also think Bali has some of the best spas and wellness retreats in the world, many also offer yoga classes with their treatment packages.
 Five Elements, Desi Seni, Coco Shambala and Udara Spa are just a few of the best but that will be another post….

 You need to be careful when following the spiritual path as yoga has become big business nowadays and sadly not all ‘gurus’ are the real deal and ‘Me Too‘ is sadly also a thing in the yoga world.
 Did you hear about what happened at Agama in Koh Phangan?

 Traditionally it’s been hard to find reviews for yoga retreats in Bali and it’s always best to try and get recommendations from friends or people who’ve been there already.
 I also love www.bookyogaretreats.com because it’s like the Booking.com for yoga retreats.

 On this site you can find all kinds of yoga retreats for all different styles and levels, learn more about the instructors and daily schedule and, most importantly, check real reviews, testimonials and book your place.

 The Best Yoga Retreats in Ubud